mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2025a/README.md

 To run applications on MATLAB Web App Server, you need to create applications using MATLAB Compiler.
 For more information, see [Create Web App](https://www.mathworks.com/help/compiler/webapps/create-and-deploy-a-web-app.html) in the MATLAB Compiler documentation.

-# Create Service Endpoint in Virtual Network
+# Create Endpoint in Virtual Network
+Service Endpoints enable private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet.
+For more details, see [Virtual Network service endpoints](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoints-overview).
 1. In the Azure Portal, click **Resource groups** and select the virtual network for this deployment.
 1. In the left navigation menu, expand the "Settings" category.<ul><li>If you set **Assign Public IP Address to VM Hosting MATLAB Web App Server** to "Yes", then click "Service endpoints".</li><li>If you set **Assign Public IP Address to VM Hosting MATLAB Web App Server** to "No", then click "Private endpoints".</li></ul>
 1. Click "Add" to add the new endpoint.
 It must have the following parameters: